Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - *Control plane* → the logical management console of the CDN.
 It handles: APIs and configuration interfaces, certificate management, rule distribution to all PoPs, deployment orchestration, global configuration synchronization.
 The Control Plane does not handle user traffic.
 - *Monitoring & analytics layer* → It is includes: real-time metrics, distributed logging, anomaly detection, dashboards and analysis tools.
 Architecturally independent for scalability.

-The service is offered with the following unit metric: *10 Gbps of throughput (inbound & Outbound)*.

 The service offers the following advantages:

 - *Improved performance and lower latency* → content is delivered from edge nodes close to end users.
 Faster page loads, reduced round-trip time, better user experience.
 Enhanced performance for both static assets and dynamic/API responses.